ohadschn/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 You should choose to use Explicit Waits or Implicit Waits.

 WARNING: Do not mix implicit and explicit waits.
 Doing so can cause unpredictable wait times.
-For example setting an implicit wait of 10s and an explicit wait of 15 seconds, could cause a timeout to occur after 20 seconds.
+For example setting an implicit wait of 10 seconds and an explicit wait of 15 seconds, could cause a timeout to occur after 20 seconds.

 Explicit Waits
 ~~~~~~~~~~~~~~